 Competition pricing or competitor-based pricing focuses primarily on the pricing decisions of known competitors to set the accepted market price or a range of prices.
 You can choose to price your products slightly above your competitors, at the same level, or slightly below their price, according to your comparable brand proposition and business goals.

-The biggest pet peeve to the competition-based strategy is assuming that your competitors pricing strategy is well developed and that your pricing structure and business goals are similar to them.
+The biggest pet peeve to the competition-based strategy is assuming that your competitor’s pricing strategy is well developed and that your pricing structure and business goals are similar to theirs.
 Basing your price solely on your competition deems you to constantly be following the market instead of leading it through pricing and innovation.

 Value-Based Pricing Strategy

-Value based pricing strategy is when you price your products regardless of your competition but based on what your target audience is willing to pay.
+Value-based pricing strategy is when you price your products regardless of your competition but based on what your target audience is willing to pay.
 Even if you can charge more or less than the accepted market price range, you decide to base your prices solely on your customer interest and demand fluctuation data.
 If executed correctly value-based pricing can boost your perception as fair and good value for money.
-But, in order to succeed you must understand your many different buyer personas and be able to apply sophisticated data mining and research tools and be able to set different prices for each of your personas.
-This is the reason why true value-based pricing is only possible for large established businesses with rich customer data and sophisticated real tome pricing tools.
+But, in order to succeed, you must understand your many different buyer personas and be able to apply sophisticated data mining and research tools, and be able to set different prices for each of your personas.
+This is the reason why true value-based pricing is only possible for large established businesses with rich customer data and sophisticated real-time pricing tools.
 Most businesses resort to using low prices as the primary value signal and engage in price wars and repeated discounting to project great value.

 Penetration Pricing Strategy